MJKWoolnough/python/walk/README.md

 func Walk(t python.Type, fn Handler) error
 ```
 Walk calls the Handle function on the given interface for each non-nil,
-non-Token field of the given R type.
+non-Token field of the given python type.

 #### type Handler